 However, a good pre-employment screening software, in most cases, must show a positive correlation between job performance and test qualification.

-Final words for Implementing a Pre-employment Screening Tools
+Final words for Implementing Pre-employment Screening Tools

 Using a pre-employment assessment tool is a great start.
 However, they are not a final call to make a decision.
-Hiring managers should combine these tests with other methods in hiring, such as interviews and test assignments.
+Hiring managers should combine these tests with other methods of hiring, such as interviews and test assignments.
 A blend of all methods in the process will help make a fully informed hire.